 What makes the Trevi Fountain unique is the fact that it is literally cut into the side of a building (Palazzo Poli) and thanks to the gushing water the otherwise severe architectural traits merge beautifully with the sculptured naturalistic elements.

 Piazza di Spagna is one of the most famous places on earth and certainly one of the more important in the city despite the many changes over the centuries.
-The area covers the ancient “Platea Trinitas” (the Trinity’s open area), where both the French and Spanish Embassies once took residence.
-Perhaps contributing to the name of the Piazza, such illustrious ‘tenants’ influenced the area’s re-styling which gave place to the construction of a number of today’s ”attractions” majestically carried out by some of the greatest artists of the Sixteenth and Seventeenth centuries.
+The area covers the ancient “Platea Trinitas” (Trinity’s open area), where both the French and Spanish Embassies once took residence.
+Perhaps contributing to the name of the Piazza, such illustrious ‘tenants’ influenced the area’s re-styling which gave place to the construction of a number of today’s ”attractions” majestically carried out by some of the greatest artists of the Sixteenth and Seventeenth Centuries.

 One that cannot go without mention is the “Fontana della Barcaccia” (literally the ”rotten-boat” fountain) designed by Pietro Bernini but finished by his son Gian Lorenzo in 1629 following his father’s death.
 It is located at the bottom of the famous Spanish Steps and commemorates one of the many floods of the river Tiber.
 Interestingly the ‘boat’ became part of the Barberini family coat of arms.
 The symbolism behind it is the Church being lead to safe haven by Pope Urban VIII.
 The boat however is actually imbedded below street level because of the insufficient water pressure in that particular spot.